Who is Jon Jenkins? Meet the Great British Bake Off 2018 contestant

 The 47-year-old Welsh baker works as a blood courier in Newport – and loves a Hawaiian shirt

-Welshman Jon Jenkins is one of the 12 contestants heading into The Great British Bake Off tent for 2018.
+Welshman Jon Jenkins is one of the 12 contestants taking part in The Great British Bake Off 2018.

 The 47-year-old, who lives in Newport in South Wales, works as a blood courier but loves winding down after a hard day at his job by baking for his wife and four kids.